Data protection

 Value: 6fee719a-c67c-4ed2-b583-6a9a50895b122753fe

-Purpose: This cookie also stores your ID and is used by Stripe for the payment process on our website.
+Purpose of use: This cookie also stores your ID and is used for the payment process on our website by Stripe.

 How long and where is the data stored?

 Personal data is generally stored for the duration of the service provision.
-This means that the data will be stored until we terminate the cooperation with Stripe.
-However, in order to fulfill legal and official obligations, Stripe can also store personal data for the duration of the service provision.
-Since Stripe is a global company, data may also be stored in any country where Stripe offers services.
-This means that data can also be stored outside of your country, for example in the USA.
+This means that the data is stored until we terminate our cooperation with Stripe.
+However, in order to fulfill legal and regulatory obligations, Stripe may also store personal data for the duration of the service provision.
+Since Stripe is a global company, the data can also be stored in any country where Stripe offers services.
+This means that data can also be stored outside your country, for example in the USA.

 How can I delete my data or prevent data storage?

 Please note that when using this tool, your data may also be stored and processed outside the EU.
-Most third countries (including the USA) are not considered secure under current European data protection law.
-Data may not simply be transferred to unsafe third countries, stored there and processed unless there are suitable guarantees (such as EU standard contractual clauses) between us and the non-European service provider.
+Most third countries (including the USA) are not considered safe under current European data protection law.
+Data may therefore not simply be transferred to, stored in and processed in unsafe third countries unless there are suitable guarantees (such as EU standard contractual clauses) between us and the non-European service provider.

 You always have the right to information, correction and deletion of your personal data.
-If you have any questions, you can also contact the Stripe team at any time via https://support.stripe.com/contact/email .
+If you have any questions, you can also contact the Stripe team at any time via https://support.stripe.com/contact/email to contact.

-You can delete, disable or manage cookies that Stripe uses for its functions in your browser.
-Depending on which browser you use, this works in different ways.
-Under the "Cookies" section you will find the relevant links to the relevant instructions for the most popular browsers.
+You can delete, deactivate or manage cookies that Stripe uses for its functions in your browser.
+This works in different ways depending on which browser you use.
+Under the "Cookies" section you will find the relevant links to the respective instructions for the most popular browsers.

-In addition to the conventional bank/credit institutions, we also offer the payment service provider Stripe for the processing of contractual or legal relationships (Art.
-6 Para.
-1 lit. b DSGVO) .
+We therefore offer services for the handling of contractual or legal relationships (Art.
+6 para.
+1 lit. b GDPR) In addition to the traditional bank/credit institutions, we also offer the payment service provider Stripe.
 The successful use of the service also requires your consent (Art.
-6 Para.
-1 lit. a DSGVO) , insofar as the use of cookies is necessary for the use.
+6 para.
+1 lit. a GDPR) , insofar as the acceptance of cookies is necessary for the use.

-Stripe also processes your data in the USA, among other places.
-We would like to point out that, according to the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
-This can be associated with various risks for the legality and security of data processing.
+Stripe processes your data in the USA, among other places.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This can involve various risks for the legality and security of data processing.

 Stripe uses so-called standard contractual clauses (= Art.
-46 Para.
-2 and 3 GDPR) as the basis for data processing by recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e. in particular in the USA) or data transfer there.
-Standard Contractual Clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data also comply with European data protection standards if they are transferred to third countries (such as the USA) and stored there.
+46. Para.
+2 and 3 GDPR) as the basis for data processing for recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e. in particular in the USA) or for data transfer there.
+Standard contractual clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even if it is transferred to third countries (such as the USA) and stored there.
 Through these clauses, Stripe undertakes to comply with European data protection standards when processing your relevant data, even if the data is stored, processed and managed in the USA.
-These clauses are based on an implementation decision of the EU Commission.
-You can find the decision and the corresponding standard contractual clauses here: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de
+These clauses are based on an implementing decision of the EU Commission.
+You can find the decision and the corresponding standard contractual clauses here, among other places: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de

-You can find more information about the standard contractual clauses and about the data that is processed by using Stripe in the privacy policy at https://stripe.com/at/privacy .
+For more information about the standard contractual clauses and the data processed through the use of Stripe, please see the Privacy Policy on https://stripe.com/at/privacy .

 Visa Privacy Policy

 We use Visa, a global payment provider, on our website.
-The service provider is the American company Visa Inc. The company Visa Europe Services Inc. (1 Sheldon Square, London W2 6TT, Great Britain) is responsible for the European area.
+The service provider is the American company Visa Inc. The company responsible for Europe is Visa Europe Services Inc. (1 Sheldon Square, London W2 6TT, Great Britain).

-Visa also processes your data in the USA, among other places.
-We would like to point out that, according to the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
-This can be associated with various risks for the legality and security of data processing.
+Visa processes your data in the USA, among other places.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This can involve various risks for the legality and security of data processing.

 Visa uses so-called standard contractual clauses (= Art.
-46 Para.
-2 and 3 GDPR) as the basis for data processing by recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e. in particular in the USA) or data transfer there.
-Standard Contractual Clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data also comply with European data protection standards if they are transferred to third countries (such as the USA) and stored there.
+46. Para.
+2 and 3 GDPR) as the basis for data processing for recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e. in particular in the USA) or for data transfer there.
+Standard contractual clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even if it is transferred to third countries (such as the USA) and stored there.
 Through these clauses, Visa undertakes to comply with European data protection standards when processing your relevant data, even if the data is stored, processed and managed in the USA.
-These clauses are based on an implementation decision of the EU Commission.
-You can find the decision and the corresponding standard contractual clauses here: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de
+These clauses are based on an implementing decision of the EU Commission.
+You can find the decision and the corresponding standard contractual clauses here, among other places: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de

-You can find out more about the data processed by using Visa in the privacy policy at https://www.visa.de/bedingungen/visa-privacy-center.html .
+You can find out more about the data processed through the use of Visa in the Privacy Policy on https://www.visa.de/USE Conditions/visa-privacy- center.html .

 External online platforms Introduction

-👥 Affected: Visitors to the website or visitors to the external online platforms
+👥 Affected parties: visitors to the website or visitors to external online platforms

 🤝 Purpose: Presentation and optimization of our service, contact with visitors, interested parties

-📓 Data processed: data such as phone numbers, email addresses, contact details, user behavior data, information about your device and your IP address.
+📓 Data processed: Data such as telephone numbers, email addresses, contact details, data on user behavior, information about your device and your IP address.

-More details can be found on the respective platform used.
+You can find more details on the platform used.

-📅 Storage duration: depends on the platforms used
+📅 Storage period: depends on the platforms used

 What are external online platforms?

 In order to be able to offer our services or products outside of our website, we also use external platforms.
-These are mostly online marketplaces such as Amazon or eBay.
+These are usually online marketplaces such as Amazon or eBay.
 In addition to our responsibility for data protection, the data protection regulations of the external platforms we use also apply.
 This is especially the case when our products are purchased via the platform.
-So if there is a payment process.
+In other words, when there is a payment process.
 Furthermore, most platforms also use your data to optimize their own marketing measures.
-For example, the platform can use the data collected to tailor advertisements to the interests of customers and website visitors.
+For example, the platform can use the data collected to tailor advertisements precisely to the interests of customers and website visitors.

 Why do we use external online platforms?

-In addition to our website, we also want to offer our offer on other platforms in order to bring our offer closer to more customers.
-External online marketplaces such as Amazon, Ebay or Digistore24 offer large sales websites that offer our products to people who may not know our website.
+In addition to our website, we also want to offer our services on other platforms in order to make our services more accessible to more customers.
+External online marketplaces such as Amazon, eBay or Digistore24 offer large sales websites that offer our products to people who may not know our website.
 It can also happen that built-in elements on our site lead to an external online platform.
-Data that is processed and stored by the online platform used is used by the company to log the payment process on the one hand and to be able to carry out web analyzes on the other.
+Data that is processed and stored by the online platform used is used by the company to log the payment process on the one hand, but also to carry out web analyses on the other.

-The aim of these analyzes is to be able to develop more precise and personal marketing and advertising strategies.
-Depending on your behavior on a platform, the evaluated data can be used to draw appropriate conclusions about your interests and so-called user profiles can be created.
-This also makes it possible for the platforms to present you with customized advertisements or products.
-In most cases, cookies are set in your browser for this purpose, which store data on your usage behavior.
+The aim of these analyses is to be able to develop more precise and personalized marketing and advertising strategies.
+Depending on your behavior on a platform, the evaluated data can be used to draw conclusions about your interests and create so-called user profiles.
+This also enables the platforms to present you with customized advertisements or products.
+Cookies are usually placed in your browser for this purpose, which store data about your usage behavior.

-Please note that when using the platforms or our built-in elements, your data may also be processed outside the European Union, since online platforms such as Amazon or eBay are American companies.
-As a result, you may not be able to claim or enforce your rights in relation to your personal data as easily.
+Please note that when using the platforms or our built-in elements, your data may also be processed outside the European Union, as online platforms such as Amazon or eBay are American companies.
+This may make it more difficult for you to claim or enforce your rights with regard to your personal data.

 Exactly which data is stored and processed depends on the respective external platform.
-But usually it is data such as phone numbers, email addresses, data you enter in a contact form, user data such as which buttons you click, when you visited which pages, information about your device and your IP address .
+But usually it is data such as telephone numbers, email addresses, data that you enter in a contact form, user data such as which buttons you click, when you visited which pages, information about your device and your IP address.
 Very often most of this data is stored in cookies.
-If you have your own profile on an external platform and are also registered there, data can be linked to the profile.
+If you have your own profile on an external platform and are logged in there, data can be linked to the profile.
 The data collected is stored on the servers of the platforms used and processed there.
 You can find out exactly how an external platform stores, manages and processes data in the respective data protection declaration.
 If you have any questions about data storage and data processing or want to assert corresponding rights, we recommend that you contact the platform directly.

 Duration of data processing

-We will inform you below about the duration of data processing if we have further information on this.
-For example, Amazon stores data until it is no longer needed for its own purposes.
-In general, we only process personal data for as long as is absolutely necessary for the provision of our services and products.
+We will inform you below about the duration of data processing if we have further information.
+For example, Amazon stores data until it is no longer required for its own purposes.
+In general, we only process personal data for as long as it is absolutely necessary to provide our services and products.

 Right to object

-You also have the right and the opportunity to revoke your consent to the use of cookies at any time.
+You also have the right and the option to revoke your consent to the use of cookies at any time.
 This works either via our cookie management tool or via opt-out functions on the respective external platform.
-You can also prevent data collection by cookies by managing, deactivating or deleting the cookies in your browser.
+You can also prevent data collection through cookies by managing, deactivating or deleting cookies in your browser.

-Since cookies can be used, we also recommend our general data protection declaration on cookies.
-To find out exactly which of your data is stored and processed, you should read the data protection declarations of the respective external platforms.
+Since cookies may be used, we also recommend that you read our general privacy policy on cookies.
+To find out exactly which of your data is stored and processed, you should read the privacy policies of the respective external platforms.

-If you have agreed that your data can be processed and stored by external platforms, this consent is the legal basis for data processing (Article 6 (1) (a) GDPR) .
-In principle, if you have given your consent, your data will also be stored and processed on the basis of a legitimate interest (Art.
-6 Para.
-1 lit. f GDPR) in quick and effective communication with you or other customers and business partners.
-If we have integrated elements of external platforms on our website, we only use them if you have given your consent.
+If you have consented to your data being processed and stored by external platforms, this applies consent as the legal basis for data processing (Art.
+6 para.
+1 lit. a GDPR) .
+In principle, if you have given your consent, your data will also be processed on the basis of a legitimate interest (Art.
+6 para.
+1 lit. f GDPR) to ensure fast and good communication with you or other customers and business partners.
+If we have integrated elements from external platforms on our website, we will only use them if you have given your consent.

-Information on special external platforms - if available - can be found in the following sections.
+Information about specific external platforms – if available – can be found in the following sections.

-We use the online marketplace shopify.
-Service provider is the American company Shopify International Limited, Victoria Buildings, 2nd floor, 1-2 Haddington Road, Dublin 4, D04 XN32, Ireland.
+We use the online marketplace Shopify.
+The service provider is the American company Shopify International Limited, Victoria Buildings, 2nd Floor, 1-2 Haddington Road, Dublin 4, D04 XN32, Ireland.

-shopify also processes your data in the USA, among other places.
-We would like to point out that, according to the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
-This can be associated with various risks for the legality and security of data processing.
+Shopify processes your data in the USA, among other places.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This can involve various risks for the legality and security of data processing.

-As the basis for data processing by recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e. in particular in the USA) or data transfer there, shopify uses so-called standard contractual clauses (= Art.
+Shopify uses so-called standard contractual clauses (= Art.
 46. Para.
-2 and 3 DSGVO).
-Standard Contractual Clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data also comply with European data protection standards if they are transferred to third countries (such as the USA) and stored there.
-With these clauses, shopify undertakes to comply with European data protection standards when processing your relevant data, even if the data is stored, processed and managed in the USA.
-These clauses are based on an implementation decision of the EU Commission.
-You can find the decision and the corresponding standard contractual clauses here: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de
+2 and 3 GDPR) as the basis for data processing for recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, i.e. in particular in the USA) or for data transfer there.
+Standard contractual clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even if it is transferred to third countries (such as the USA) and stored there.
+Through these clauses, Shopify undertakes to comply with European data protection standards when processing your relevant data, even if the data is stored, processed and managed in the USA.
+These clauses are based on an implementing decision of the EU Commission.
+You can find the decision and the corresponding standard contractual clauses here, among other places: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de

-You can find more information about the standard contractual clauses and the data that is processed by using shopify in the privacy policy at https://www.shopify.de/legal/datenschutz or https://help.shopify.com /en/manual/your-account/privacy/GDPR/gdpr-faq#will-shopify-sign-standard-contractual-clauses .
+For more information about the standard contractual clauses and the data processed through the use of shopify, please see the Privacy Policy on https://www.shopify.de/legal/datenschutz or. https://help.shopify.com/en/manual/your-account/privacy/GDPR/gdpr-faq#will-shopify-sign-standard-contractual-clauses .

 All texts are copyrighted.